Embassy of Turkey, Berlin

 The Embassy of Turkey in Berlin maintains diplomatic relations and represents Turkey's interests in dealing with the German government.
-Currently, Ali Kemal Aydın is the ambassador of Turkey to Germany.
+Currently, Ahmet Başar Şen is the ambassador of Turkey to Germany.

 History

 Situated on the crossing of Tiergartenstraße with Hildebranstraße, the first embassy building was purchased by the Ottoman Empire in 1918, and was used until the dissolution of the Ottoman Empire.

 The building served for the Turkish Republic's embassy between 1929 and 1944.
 It was destroyed during the last days of World War II in Allied air raids and street fighting.

 With the establishment of the Federal Republic of Germany and the relocation of its capital to Bonn, the Turkish Embassy moved to Bad Godesberg.
 The Embassy of Turkey was based in Bonn from 1950 to 1999 when Berlin regained its capital status after the reunification of Germany.

 From 1999 to 2012, the embassy quartered in a rented six-storey building in Berlin.